 - Liquid Feed Committee: Represents the interests of liquid feed manufacturers, suppliers, and distributors; responsible for the annual Liquid Feed Symposium; distributes and tallies the liquid feed tonnage survey; works with the AFIA staff to provide regulatory representation for the liquid feed industry; and maintains subcommittees for research and education, finance and sponsorship, and membership.
-2018-19 Annual Report and current Plan of Work.
+Current Plan of Work.
 Staff contact: Paul Davis

 - Nutrition Committee: Offers a medium that feed and pet food industry people responsible for information, research, quality control, technological services and regulatory compliance can explore new technologies and issues affecting animal nutrition.
 Also sponsors the biennial Feed Industry Institute.
-2018-19 Annual Report and current Plan of Work.
+Current Plan of Work.
 Staff contact: Paul Davis

 - Pet Food Committee: Offers a venue for regulatory and legislative updates on specific pet food issues; develops educational programs specific to the pet food industry; sends regulatory and legislative updates on specific issues; and develops educational programs specific to the pet food industry.
-2018-19 Annual Report and current Plan of Work.
+Current Plan of Work.
 Staff contact: Louise Calderwood

 - Production Compliance Committee: Represents the production and manufacturing facility segments of the industry as well as the industry’s interests before the Occupational Safety and Health Administration as it writes regulations affecting the feed industry; conducts production schools; and provides compliance leadership for members.
-2018-19 Annual Report and current Plan of Work.
+Current Plan of Work.
 Staff contact: Gary Huddleston

 - Purchasing and Ingredient Suppliers Committee: Oversees feed ingredient activities; sponsors the Purchasing and Ingredient Suppliers Conference; and provides representation to the Soybean Trading Rules Committee of the National Oilseed Processors Association if needed.
-2018-19 Annual Report and current Plan of Work.
+Current Plan of Work.
 Staff contact: Veronica Rovelli